ExistensialReset/flowmosr/principles/FLOW_GOVERNANCE_PRINCIPLES.md

 ## CORE PRINCIPLES

-### 1. No One Rules Permanently
-Permanent leadership is the root of corruption.
-In Flow, roles are temporary (9 months max) and assigned via LOTUS lottery.

 ### 2. Founder Irrelevance (The Ultimate Test)
 Flow is designed to make Elinor irrelevant.
 Success is defined by the Node functioning without her presence through protocol and documentation.